The lens is the most important factor in the image quality of a landscape astrophoto.

 Affordable Lenses for Landscape Astrophotography

-I highly recommend lenses from Samyang or its other equivalent name brands, Bower and Rokinon for astrophotography.
+I tend to recommend lenses from Samyang or its other equivalent name brands, Bower and Rokinon for astrophotography.
 Most of these lenses are available for a whole range of cameras including Canon, Sony, Nikon, Fuji, Pentax, Olympus and Samsung.
-I currently use a Rokinon 14mm f/2.8 and Rokinon 24mm f/1.4 for most of the nightscapes you see on lonelyspeck.com.
-They’re wide, cheap, sharp, and fast.
+Many of the nightscapes you see on lonelyspeck.com were made with a Rokinon 14mm f/2.8 (full review) and Rokinon 24mm f/1.4 (full review).
+They’re wide, cheap, and fast and sharp enough to deliver very good results.

 These lenses are all Manual Focus (MF) only lenses so they will require more patience than your autofocus lenses for everyday shooting but their optics often match or exceed the quality of top-of-the-line Canon or Nikon lenses and at a quarter of the price.
-About the product links below: I use affiliate links to the respective products that I mention on this page.
-If you decide to buy one of the products below, consider using the links in this article to support lonelyspeck.com.
-It won’t cost you anything extra but I’ll get small commission to support this website.
-I don’t blindly suggest products that I would never buy, everything here is something that I would use (or already use) myself.
 Here are the lenses I highly recommend for astrophotography:

 - Rokinon/Bower/Samyang 8mm f/2.8 (APS-C Mirrorless)